CAAPIM/Xamarin-MAS-Foundation/README.md

-The Mobile SDK provide simple and secure access to the services of the CA Mobile API Gateway (MAG).
+The Mobile SDK provides simple and secure access to the services of the CA Mobile API Gateway (MAG).
 MASFoundation is the core framework which handles the communication and authentication layer, making it easy for Xamarin developers to establish a secure connection.

 With MASFoundation for Xamarin you will be able to quickly build secure iOS and Android apps by leveraging our built-in capabilities to:
 - Authenticate users